karim-alweheshy/InjectionLiteSampleBazelProject/README.md

 ### InjectionLite Not Working
 - Ensure you're running in debug mode
 - Check that the `-interposable` linker flag is present in BUILD file
-- InjectionLite works best in iOS Simulator, not on physical devices
+- Prefer iOS Simulator over physical devices
-- For Xcode builds, ensure the project was generated with the linker flags
+- Hot reload is not supported when running from Xcode; use `bazel run //:InjectionLiteSampleBazelProjectApp`
+- If you changed the port, ensure `INJECTION_PORT` matches `notify-watch.py` second arg

 ### General Recovery Steps
 When in doubt, try this sequence: